istio/tools/perf/benchmark/runner/generate_policies/README.md

   -from int              Number of From sources wanted (default 1)

 ```
-To applya rule created to istio one can apply the following command replacing the "POLICY" with the policy created.
+To apply a rule created to istio one can apply the following command replacing the "POLICY" with the policy created.
 ```bash
 kubectl apply -f - <<EOF
 "POLICY"